Bei-Jin-lab/24-S2-2-C-Interactive/Reflective/Individual/Jinghan Gao/Week4-IndividualReflection.md

 **Name**:  Jinghan Gao

 ### 1. What have been done?
 What challenges and how did I solve them?
+In week 4, I concentrated on text-based tasks, particularly in improving our meeting efficiency and log organization.
+Following the template provided by Yujing Zhang, I use the meeting agenda provided by Bingkun Li in advance, allowing me to focus on taking necessary notes during the meeting.
+This approach streamlined the process, enabling me to finalize the meeting minutes promptly after the meeting.
+Additionally, I collaborated with Yujing Zhang to discuss the categorization of logs (risk, reflection, task, decision, and meeting) and agreed on a suitable structure and titles for each.
+Drawing from my knowledge in agile development (gained from the COMP3120-Managing Software Development), I introduced key agile concepts during our group meeting, helping the team align on a systematic approach for our project.
+To enhance understanding, I also watched Yujing provided tutorial video on agile development.
+Following these discussions, I revised all log titles, ensuring a more organized and strategic approach to our documentation.

+Furthermore, I explored WordPress plugins for integrating a chatbot, given that our frontend development will be done using WordPress.
+I discovered that most internal plugins offer limited capabilities for model fine-tuning.
+Notably, the WP bot plugin offers additional training options(use link), but only in the Pro+ version, which requires a purchase.

 ### 2. Reflection: What did I learn or improve?
+This week, I learned the value of structured preparation in both meetings and documentation.
+By using a predefined agenda and note-taking strategy, I was able to efficiently manage meeting minutes, resulting in more accurate and timely documentation.
+My collaboration with Yujing Zhang also strengthed the importance of clearly defined log categories and consistent naming conventions, which will greatly benefit our team’s workflow.
+Additionally, sharing me and Yujing's knowledge  of agile development helped solidify the team’s understanding, allowing us to move forward more cohesively.

+Through my research on WordPress chatbot plugins, I gained insight into the platform’s limitations in terms of AI training.
+This will be a critical factor to consider as we continue exploring technical solutions for the project.
+Overall, this week emphasized the importance of clear communication, strategic planning, and thorough research.